Prag8855/aab/content/guides/freelance-visa.md

 - [ ] **Cash, Visa, MasterCard or [[Girocard]]**
     You must pay the {{NATIONAL_VISA_FEE|cur}}€ application fee.[^44] You must sometimes pay later, when you pick up your freelance visa.
 This fee is [tax-deductible](/glossary/steuerlich%20Absetzbar).
 - [ ] **A translator** (optional)
     Many *Ausländerbehörde* employees only speak German.
-If you don't speak German, bring an interpreter or a German-speaking friend.
-It's not required, but it helps.
+If you don't speak German, bring an interpreter or a German-speaking friend.[^63] It's not required, but it helps.
 I recommend [Red Tape Translation](/out/red-tape-translation-interpreter).
 [Relocation consultants](/guides/relocation-agency-in-berlin) and [immigration lawyers](/guides/english-speaking-lawyers-berlin) can also translate for you.

-The appointment takes 15 to 60 minutes.
-You spend most of that time waiting.
+The appointment takes 15 to 60 minutes.[^64] You spend most of that time waiting.

 **[What happens at the Ausländerbehörde ➞](/guides/berlin-auslanderbehorde-appointment#during-your-appointment)**